aspose-slides/Aspose.Slides-Documentation/net/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-png/_index.md

 - Convert PPT to PNG in C#
 - Convert PPTX to PNG in C#
 - Convert ODP to PNG in C#
-- Convert Powerpoint Slide to Image in C#
+- Convert PowerPoint Slide to Image in C#

 ## **C# PowerPoint to PNG**